srinivas1108/srinivas1108/README.md

 - 👋 Hi, I’m srinivas
 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning Front end technologies
-- 📫 Connect me on mail : saisrinivas mekala8@gmail.com
+- 📫 Connect me on mail : saisrinivasmekala8@gmail.com

 <!---
 srinivas1108/srinivas1108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.